-- Puppy Love: Implied between Pac-Man Jr. and Lucy.
+- Puppy Love: Implied between Pac-Jr. and Lucy.

-- Title Confusion: The unlockable game Junior Pac-Man (also called to as Pac-Jr. by The Other Wiki) is not the same as the arcade game.
+- Title Confusion: The unlockable game Pac-Jr. is not the same as the arcade game Jr. Pac-Man.

 - The Unfought: Ghost Witch of Netor, despite being the main villain, is never fought.

-- Unlockable Content: By collecting three cartridge pieces, the player can unlock either Ms. Pac-Man (if you are playing the SNES version) or Junior Pac-Man (if you are playing the Genesis version).
+- Unlockable Content: By collecting three cartridge pieces, the player can unlock either Pac-Jr. (if you are playing the Genesis version) or Ms. Pac-Man (if you are playing the SNES version).

 - Video Game Cruelty Potential: You can abuse Pac-Man in various ways.